jack-and-rozz/speculative_sampling/scripts/dataset/twitterv3/README.md

 ```

-### 4. (if necessary) filter conversations by their length, whether they were made by bots, etc.
+### 4. (if necessary) filter conversations by their length, whether they were made by bots, etc. `bot.uids` is also stored in the storage above.
 ```
 #### Ja data
 python scripts/dataset/twitterv3/filter_dialogs.py \